joeypiccola/updatereporting_win/README.md

 ## Limitations

 Time of day scheduling is currently limited to a random time between 12:00AM and 5:59AM.

+The code used to determine the remote file's last modified date has been tested on IIS and Artifactory.

 ## Know Issues